jigglypuff-mchp/FTPwLittlefs/readme.md

 <p align="center"><img src="images/systemConfiguration_projectGraph.png" width="800">
 </p>

-- MHC configurations for the modules used in this project are as below:
+- Configuration options for the components used in the project are as below:
 </p>
 <p align="center"><img src="images/FTPServer_Config.png" width="600">
 </p>